Darrensow/Bugs-Life/README.md

 }

 `
-After launching this server, you can run another SEMAG class instance,log in different account, and two accounts user can chat to each other.
+After launching this server, you can run another SEMAG class instance, log into a different account, and two accounts user can chat to each other.